BioticPixels/BioticPixels.github.io/articles/dymaxion/index.md

 This script uses a Perl module called Geo::Dymaxion, again by Schuyler D. Erle, and can be found at [The Comprehensive Perl Archive Network  (CPAN)](https://metacpan.org/pod/Geo::Dymaxion "metacpan.org").
 It plots latitude/longitude on a Fuller Dymaxion map, and the script gave an easy way to do this.

-As much as the script was easy to start running, the interpolation method is very crude, and could be improved.
+As much as the script was easy to start running, the interpolation method is very crude and could be improved.

 ## Images